-This last year, my boys and I traveled from Texas to the East Coast without any planned itinerary whatsoever.
+Last year, my boys and I traveled from Texas to the East Coast without any planned itinerary whatsoever.
 At one of the roadside stops, I saw a picture of an underground lake and inquired locally about it in conversation.
 They gave me directions to this place, the Lost Sea, tucked away humbly in the beautiful Tennessee mountains.

 The Lost Sea

 Let a child play outside and you’ll never know what they might discover, literally.
 In 1905, a boy, playing outside, crawled through a hole and discovered the United State’s largest underground lake and the world’s second largest non-subglacial underground lake after Dragon’s Breath Cave, Namibia.
 Even with today’s modern technology of exploration equipment, 13 acres of this lake have been mapped but the end to the lake has still not been elucidated.

 We took a tour on a glass-bottom boat onto the accessible portion of the lake which is 800 feet long and 220 feet wide.
 The lake hosts some of the largest Rainbow Trout in North America.
 Since there are no predators for the fish, they just get bigger and bigger.
 I’m not going to lie; my boys edged closer to me as we went out onto this glowing green lake, eyeing the inky darkness of these huge “fish” swimming under our boat and around us as went traveled through what could have been Batman’s secret cave.